datasciences/Bayesian_Inference-graphical_models/README.md

 * Bayesian methods helps to derive credible intervals (similar to confidence interval but not the same) around using the predicted distribution around the mean.
 * Bayesian method can utilize informed or uninformed priors.
 Priors are nothing but prior knowledge about the distribution of samples.
 * Bayesian methods can work efficiently on small sample size, even in case of deep learning models.
+* Bayesian methods account for variability in the measurement of the data

 Core architecture of a bayesian method